JDiscordBots/command-framework/README.md

 # Command Framework

+A command system for JDA that allows to treat slash and text commands the same

 ## Usage

 1. Add Command-Framework to the dependencies section of your `pom.xml` (replace VERSION with [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.jdiscordbots/command-framework/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.github.jdiscordbots/command-framework)):